profan/XenkoByteSized/README.md

 1. With a small custom render pipeline and our [shader](XenkoByteSized/Effects/MultiMeshShader.xksl) we render without a pixel/fragment shader with `DrawIndexedInstanced` in order to do our "instancing", which in fact only outputs our transformed geometry to another buffer (our stream out buffer: `streamOutBufferBinding`) **n** number of times, where **n** is how many separate instances we want to render.
 2. We take the ModelComponent + Mesh that we have Xenko-side and set its `MeshDraw`'s vertex buffer to be our newly created streamout buffer (which we also flagged as a vertexbuffer).
 At this point we're in business!

-In our example we haven't given any thought to multiple materials, or materials at all for that matter, but for each involved entity there is a unique transform that is applied, one could potentially extend this to encompass a different colour/material for each instance if desired using the same idea found in [the shader](XenkoByteSized/Effects/MultiMeshShader.xksl).
+In our example we haven't given any thought to multiple materials, or materials at all for that matter, but for each involved entity there is a unique transform that is applied, and now also a unique colour thanks to [tebjan](https://github.com/tebjan) as you can see in [the shader](XenkoByteSized/Effects/MultiMeshShader.xksl).

 **Note that this probably _only_ works on DX11 (maybe DX12)**
 ![box scene](combined_meshes.png "a bunch of floating boxes in space")